Florida–Florida State football rivalry: 1990–2001: Bowden vs. Spurrier

-1993 brought about a collection of talent perhaps unequaled in the history of the rivalry.
+The 1993 contest was arguably the most talented teams of any in the history of the rivalry.
 Two future Heisman trophy winners in Charlie Ward and Danny Wuerffel were starting at quarterback.
 The No. 1 Seminoles beat the No. 7 Gators 33–21, and went on to win the Bowl Alliance national championship.
 In the 1994 contest in Tallahassee, Florida held a 31–3 lead at the start of the 4th quarter, but a furious FSU comeback ended in a 31–31 tie in what became known as the "Choke at Doak".
 The teams were given a rematch in the Sugar Bowl ("The Fifth Quarter in the French Quarter"), which the Seminoles won 23–17.
 The No. 3 Gators beat the No. 6 Seminoles 35–24 in Gainesville in 1995, capping off Florida's first undefeated regular season.

 For national championship implications, 1996 was the fiercest of the series.
 Both teams were undefeated and ranked No. 1 (UF) and No. 2 (FSU) coming into their regular season finale in Tallahassee, where the Seminoles won a hard-fought contest 24–21.
 Florida would go on to win the SEC and earn a rematch against the No. 1 Seminoles in the Sugar Bowl, where the Gators would win 52–20 for their first national championship in their ninety-year history.
 No. 1 FSU was undefeated coming into the 1997 contest against the No. 10 Gators in Gainesville, but Florida won again 32–29 with a late touchdown run by Fred Taylor followed by a Dwayne Thomas interception of Thad Busby to seal the victory.
 After these setbacks, Florida State won three straight victories over Top 4 Florida teams, winning the 1998 and 2000 games in Tallahassee and the 1999 contest in Gainesville on their way to a second national championship.

-Florida State and Florida combined for fourteen conference championships and three national championships during the 1990s.
-In addition, the winner of the game would play for the national championship five times in the decade.
-Through those years, FSU held a 7–4–1 advantage in a rivalry that was arguably the most important in college football during that time.